felixnext/ds_global-education/readme.md

 This defines an analysis of global education statistics as provided by the world-bank.
 This code is related to my [medium article](https://medium.com/@felixnext92) about the topic.

+> Note that this analysis is not meant to provide definite conclusions over the datasets.
+There are many analysis left to be made (esp. with regard to economic indicators and combination of different proficiency scores).
+It is meant to provide a first overview of the dataset.

 ## Getting Started

 ### Download the Data